kendricktan/drawlikebobross/README.md

-# Draw like Bob Ross using the power of Neural Networks!
+# Draw like Bob Ross using the power of Neural Networks! (+ Pytorch)

 ![Sample](https://i.imgur.com/9rdXfdM.png)